sakra/Tunnel/README.md

  * how to set up remote controller kernel configurations using the Tunnel scripts in the *Mathematica* front end kernel configuration options dialog.
- * how to set up remote compute kernels using with the *Mathematica* Parallel package.
+ * how to set up remote compute kernels with the *Mathematica* Parallel package.
  * technical background information.